elastic/kibana/rfcs/text/0003_handler_interface.md

 different solutions are developed per handler for managing complexity and enabling extensibility.

-The official handler interface seeks to address five key problems:
+The official handler context convention seeks to address five key problems:

 1. Different services and plugins should be able to expose functionality that is configured for the particular context where the handler is invoked, such